 Downsizing can help you create space for what’s truly important in your life right now.
 So many of us — me included — hang on to remnants of the life we were living 20 or 30 years ago.
 I don’t know about you, but I’m a different person today, with different interests, wants and needs.
 I didn’t need to hang on to all those furniture projects I was never going to get around to doing.
 Nor all the paint supplies for art projects I no longer enjoy.
 Or the boxes and boxes of videos I produced when I had a production company.
 Those were things from a past life and it was time to let them go.
 It doesn’t mean you can’t hang on to things for sentimental reasons.
 That’s a personal decision.
 But by giving away the things that no longer serve you, you’ll be creating space for what does.

 Clearing off your dining table may enable you to have friend and family over for dinner more often.
 Once the extra bedroom is no longer a storage closet, you can have an Airbnb accommodation or a craft room.
 Maybe the garage could be a rec room for the grandkids, an ADU for mom and dad or the she-shed or man cave you’ve always desired.

 5) You’ll build momentum for the next downsizing project

 Downsizing is like exercising a muscle.
 Hard at first, but once you clean out one closet and see how good it feels to be more organized, you’ll want to tackle another, have a yard sale and take one more carload to Good Will.
 Like I’ve said, downsizing and streamlining your life is a continual process.
-But the more you do it, the easier it gets.
+But the more you do it, the easier it becomes.

-While you don’t have to do it all at once, the sooner you start, the sooner you will reap the rewards for a more simplified, organized life with more time for what really matter to you.
+While you don’t have to do it all at once, the sooner you start, the sooner you will reap the rewards of a more simplified, organized life with more time for what really matter to you.